In this Article

 5. Can I Get a Fever in the First Trimester?

 It is extremely common to have a fever during the first trimester as this is the time your body is adapting to the development of a foetus.
 This could also be due to a weakening immune system.
-Consult your doctor to better understand the safe parameters of a fever during this time.
+Consult your doctor to better understand the safety parameters of fever during this time, and do not ignore the symptoms.

 It is common to be concerned about the conditions you or your partner may deal with during pregnancy.
 The unknown is a scary place to be after all, but it is important to stay calm and not panic.
 Share the symptoms and concerns you may have with your doctor so they can help you diagnose the problems and treat them.
 In most cases, fevers will come and go without causing any harm to your pregnancy.